balazskreith/gst-mprtp/README.md

 3. Run ./server --info

-4. Run ./scripts/run_stest --profile=X --duration=Y, where X is the profile num for server and client and Y is the duration time for running in seconds.
+4. Run ./scripts/run_stest --profile X --duration Y, where X is the profile num for server and client and Y is the duration time for running in seconds.
 You can abort the test by pressing Ctrl+C

 **Contacts**